 Trade Bitcoin Trading

-Drawing Fibonacci Retracement Areas on Upward Bitcoin Trend & Down-wards Bitcoin Trend
+Illustrating Fibonacci Retracement Areas on Both Upward and Downward Bitcoin Trends

 What is retracement?
 A retracement is a pull-back of the price before the market resumes the original trend/initial direction of movement.

-The answer is we use Fibonacci retracement areas
+The answer is we use Fib retracement areas

-This Fibonacci retracement zones tool will be drawn in direction of the Bitcoin price trend as is explained in the examples below.
+This Fib retracement zones tool will be drawn in direction of the Bitcoin price trend as is explained in the examples below.

-How to Draw Fibonacci Retracement Areas on an Upward Market Trend
+Drawing Fibonacci Retracement Areas in an Upward Market Trend.

-Because we know this is just a retracement/pullback based on our experience using this indicator - Fib retracement level, we put a buy order just between the levels 38.2% & 50.00 % retracement levels and our stop loss just below 61.80 % retracement level.
-If you had put a buy at this point in the trade example below you would have made a lot of profit as shown below.
+Because we think this is just a temporary change based on using the Fib retracement level indicator, we place a buy order between the 38.2% and 50.00% retracement levels, with our stop loss just below the 61.80% retracement level.
+If you had bought at this point in the example below, you would have gained a lot of money, as you can see.

 Fib Retracement Levels Drawn on an Upward Bitcoin Price Trend